vamidi/ng2-smart-table/README.md

 Changes are:
 - Option to re-oder columns from the table
-- Option to hide a column from the table
+- Option to add tooltip to a column from the table
 You will still get the columns value when retrieving the row

 Usage: